sidbdri/LAB-AID/README.md

 If you have access to a Shiny Server, all that is required is to download the repository into directory containing Shiny applications.
 Make sure the R version the Shiny Server is using has all the required packages installed, and the Shiny Server has sufficient privileges to read and write files within the application directory.

 ### Installation via ShinyApps.io
 You can use [shinyapps.io](https://www.shinyapps.io/) hosting service to deploy the LAB-AID application.
 It is required to create a [shinyapps.io](https://www.shinyapps.io/) account and to configure your local RStudio client.
-Please follow the instructions in [shinyapps.io documentation](https://docs.rstudio.com/shinyapps.io/getting-started.html) on how to deploy S.
+Please follow the instructions in [shinyapps.io documentation](https://docs.rstudio.com/shinyapps.io/getting-started.html) on how to deploy applications.

 ## Configuration
 LAB-AID is configured through the config.json file.
 The file has the following structure: